 Posted in Books, Grad School Quittas, Memoir, Pop Culture

-Tagged Anne Lamott, blogging, Education, facebook, Graduate school, lists, parenting, Pippi Longstocking, Quitting, Thought, time management, Veronica Mars, Writing
+Tagged Anne Lamott, blogging, Education, facebook, Graduate school, lists, parenting, Pippi Longstocking, process, Quitting, Thought, time management, Veronica Mars, Writing

 I’m thinking about boundaries lately.